 From 1–6 July, Abu Dhabi Festival will continue its partnership with London’s largest biennial festival of contemporary Arab culture, Shubbak.
 This prestigious festival aims to connect London audiences with the best of Arabic arts and culture programs.
 Shubbak’s partnership with Abu Dhabi Festival will see two projects at this year’s festival, a concert-version of a new chamber music opera by Bushra Al Turk based on the novel ‘Woman at Point Zero’ by Nawal El Saadawi , as well as residencies for four composers of Arab origin in partnership with the Royal Opera and Snape Maltings.
 Shubbak will also feature a ‘Jazz Night with Tarek Yamani’ where the Lebanese jazz musician will play original compositions, following on from his 2017 Abu Dhabi Festival commission ‘Peninsular – Portraits in Khaleeji Rhythms & Jazz’.

-In September 2017, under the patronage of H.E.
-Sheikh Nahayan Mabarak Al Nahyan, the Portrait of a Nation exhibition that premiered at Abu Dhabi Festival 2016 will be presented during Berlin Art Week.
+In September 2017, the Portrait of a Nation exhibition that premiered at Abu Dhabi Festival 2016 will be presented during Berlin Art Week.
 Featuring 50 works by Emirati artists, Portrait of a Nation brings together the UAE’s leading contemporary arts practitioners to reflect upon their homeland, exploring nation and unity, geography and nature, architecture and urbanism, portraiture and identity, religion and spirituality, language and calligraphy, tradition and heritage.

 Abu Dhabi Festival is presented and organised by Abu Dhabi Music & Arts Foundation.
 ADMAF is an independent, not-for-profit organisation that seeks to nurture the arts, education, culture and creativity for the benefit of society and advancement of Abu Dhabi’s cultural vision.